Intent of Mathematics Curriculum of Sandown Primary School:

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-Here at Sandown we follow White Rose maths scheme of learning, this is a mastery approach to learning.
-It follows the CPA approach closely and this enables all children to achieve the key concepts of maths needed to gain firm foundations on which to grow on.
+We follow White Rose Maths because it works for our pupils.
+It follows the CPA (concrete, pictorial and abstract) approach closely and this enables all children to achieve the key concepts of maths needed to gain firm foundations on which to grow on.
 The children enjoy maths and are able to show, explain and prove their thinking in many different ways.
 The pupils are taught in a spiral curriculum method that allows each block of learning to be built upon with each unit.
 Manipulatives are a key part of our maths curriculum and these enable struggling pupils to have support to work independently as well as extending the more able pupils to explain and prove their thinking.

 White Rose consists of small steps of learning that build upon each other.
 This means that each child is able to gain a deeper understanding of each concept and really follow it on a deeper level.
 The range of resources that the class teachers have access to means that a deep level of knowledge in problem solving and reasoning is also gained.
 The fluency elements of the learning are shown in a range of models so that pupils can visualise key calculation methods before completing the work.

-For those pupils that are below age expectations for their year group they have daily same day interventions and class teacher supports this with Power Maths and White Rose resources, which are closely linked to the whole class maths learning.
+For those pupils that are below age expectations for their year group they have daily, same day teaching and interventions which the class teacher supports with White Rose resources that are at age expectations.

 Our maths curriculum is set up to ensure a spiral approach to learning.
 Each unit links to the previous and will support the next one.
 This ensures that pupils can learn key concepts and see how they are linked to others.
 We teach according to the Maths Mastery approach, which means that all pupils access the same learning, some may be challenged to dig deeper into the concept and others may be supported with resources or staff to access current expectations.
 This ensures that all pupils should be able to access their current year group’s curriculum.